Black maternal mortality in the United States: Distrust of health institutions

+Further exacerbating this mistrust in the ongoing lack of representation and culturally competent care within the healthcare system.
+Black patients frequently report feeling alienated or ignored when interacting with predominantly White medical staff who may lack the cultural context necessary to understand their concerns fully.
+Black women are often less likely to receive adequate explanations or follow-up care for symptoms, a trend liked to implicit biases within medical settings.
+For instance, Black women suffering from severe pregnancy-related complications such as preeclampsia are frequently dismissed or not taken seriously, resulting in higher rates of mortality.

-The Tuskegee Syphilis Study occurred from 1932 until 1972, where 600 economically disadvantaged African American men were unknowingly used by researchers to track the progression of syphilis, resulting in subjects going blind, insane, or experiencing other severe health problems.
+The Tuskegee Syphilis Study occurred from 1932 until 1972, where 600 economically disadvantaged African American men were unknowingly used by researchers to track the progression of syphilis.
+It resulted in subjects going blind, insane, or experiencing other severe health problems.
+This event served as evidence to the Black community that the medical community was untrustworthy.

-A more mild, but equally horrifying example of Black bodies being exploited is Henrietta Lacks, a Black woman who had samples taken of her cancerous cells without her knowledge.
+An additional example of Black bodies being exploited is Henrietta Lacks, a Black woman who had samples taken of her cancerous cells without her knowledge.
 This tissue was given to researcher George Gey.
 It was found that Lacks' cells have a remarkable capability to survive and reproduce.
 For years after her death, scientists continued to use her cells, released her name, and released medical records to the media without her family's consent.
-This legacy has persisted into modern times and has made Black women less likely to trust the medical community.
 The battle of Henrietta's bodily rights is not over yet though.
 On October 4, 2021, the Lacks' estate announced that they will be suing the biotechnology company named Thermo Fisher Scientific Inc., who says they have the intellectual rights of the HeLa cells.
 Lawyers for Henrietta's surviving family say the biotechnology company has continued to profit off the cells well after the origins of the HeLa cell line became well known.
 "The exploitation of Henrietta Lacks represents the unfortunately common struggle experienced by Black people throughout history," the suit says.
-The blatant disregard of the worth of Black people in healthcare has left Black people more untrusting of medical institutions, and provides more context into why Black mother may be perishing at a higher rate.
+This enduring legacy of mistrust has carried into modern times, leaving Black women with ongoing skepticism toward their medical providers.